cosicles/offie/README.md

 ## Features

-Offie offers two modes to shutdown the computer
+Offie offers two convenient shutdown modes:

--   based on the time you set
--   based on a delay from the current time
+-   **Time-based shutdown** - Schedule shutdown at a specific time
+-   **Delay-based shutdown** - Set a countdown timer for shutdown after a specified duration

+The application displays the current time and provides intuitive controls for managing your scheduled shutdown.

 ## Installation